VSA Open Door Gallery Solo Exhibition

 Opening Reception: September 26, 2019 5 - 7 PM

-I have had chronic migraines for over twenty years of my life.
-I began making paintings to show the incredible beauty that accompanies this strange neurological condition, as I have always been fascinated at the neurobiology behind the imagery I see.
+I make paintings influenced by the chronic migraines I've had my whole life.
+I aim to show the beauty that accompanies this strange neurological condition.
 One of my daily symptoms is an ocular disturbance called ‘aura’.
-Superimposed in my vision is a shimmering wave of lights, colors, black holes, and other unsettling but beautiful neurological artifacts.
-My paintings have been proof to myself of what I experience during an attack, and despite the pain, I’ve made the choice to see the good, weird, and beautiful, and I hope my paintings help my viewers find bits of unexpected joy in the natural world.
+Superimposed in my vision is a shimmering wave of lights, colors, black holes, and other unsettling but mesmerizing artifacts.